jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dj-schwa-s-a-s-h-by-day.md

 **RR:** When you lived in Sydney, did you get a chance to travel with music much?

 **DJ Schwa: **When I lived there we visited Japan, India, and Thailand.
 In India, the gig in Goa was the best.
 Japan is also great for music - or at least it used to be, I haven’t been back for quite a few years.
 I also did a couple of small gigs in Mexico last year, which was great.
-We arrived after BPM, so after the shooting.
 I spun in Tulum, Playa, and Monterrey - a  town close to the US border.
 We had a great time.
 The year before I played at BPM with [Catz n Dogz](https://www.facebook.com/catzndogz.official/) which was an amazing experience.

 **RR:** Having played extensively in Europe and Australia, do you notice any differences between the crowds?